The department offers concentrations in government, world politics and public policy as follows:

 The Politics of Public Policy.

 Analysis of the values and choices central in the democratic policy-making process with a focus on political institutions, with an emphasis on presidential leadership and how complex systems of governance actually function.
 Also looks at ethical and global implications of policy making to trace some of the principle tensions in democratic public policy making.
 Utilizes several case studies that exam the political implications of policy decisions.
 (Writing-intensive.)
 Prerequisite, one 200-level course in American politics.
-(Same as Public Policy 314.)
 Maximum enrollment, 20.

 321F,S Term in Washington: Congressional and Executive Internships.

 Two consecutive six-week internships: first, in either the office of a member of Congress or with the staff of a congressional committee; second, in a federal administrative office.
 Interns assume some operational responsibility in each office and gain a perspective on legislative and executive roles in the public policy process.
 Does not count toward the concentration.
 Offered credit/no credit only.
-Walker (Fall); Eismeier (Spring).
+Martin (Fall); Cafruny (Spring).

 323F,S Term in Washington: Intern Participant-Observation.